anyaiyer/melanoma-detection/README.md

 ## Use

 An interactive application is available when opened the Google Colab notebook.
-It is located in Melanoma_Detection file.
+It is located in the [Melanoma_Detection](https://github.com/anyaiyer/melanoma-detection/blob/main/Melanoma_Detection.ipynb) file.

+You can view the exploratory data analysis and graphs in the [Skin_Cancer_EDA](https://github.com/anyaiyer/melanoma-detection/blob/main/Skin_Cancer_EDA.ipynb) file

 You can download all the data through this [Google Drive shared folder](https://drive.google.com/drive/folders/1kGOl3coyEj1pkcwGfC0FBbxXzTafuR3h?usp=sharing).